Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ### Prerequisites
 - Familiarity with the Snowflake Snowsight interface
 - Basic experience using git
-- Tasty Bytes V2 Installed on your account.
-If you don't have it install it by running [V2 Tasty Bytes Foundational Data Model - Setup](https://github.com/snowflakecorp/frostbytes/tree/main/Tasty%20Bytes/20%20-%20setup/V2)
+- Please make sure you have completed the [Introduction to Tasty Bytes Quickstart](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/index.html#0) which provides a walkthrough on setting up a trial account and deploying the Tasty Bytes Foundation required to complete this Quickstart.

 ### What You’ll Learn